Marike Haasbroek, AudiologistMay 5, 2020

 You welcome your baby into the world, and now the nurse mentions something about newborn hearing screening.
-You probably read something in the preparation for your baby about all the checks and things when they are born.
+You probably read something in preparation for your baby about all the checks and things when they are born.
 But was hearing screening mentioned?

 But how do we test such a small baby’s ears?

-Fun fact: if a child’s hearing loss is identified before the age of 6 months and receive the proper intervention, they will catch up with their normal hearing peers before they attend primary school!
+Fun fact: if a child’s hearing loss is identified before the age of 6 months and receives the proper intervention, they will catch up with their normal hearing peers before they attend primary school!

-Milestones for babies hearing to reach in the first few months of life:
+Milestones for babies’ hearing to reach in the first few months of life:

-The most important take home message today is, early identification is key!
+The most important take-home message today is, early identification is key!